School of Physics & Astronomy

 Marie Skłodowska-Curie actions

 The Marie Skłodowska-Curie scheme includes Individual Fellowships (IFs) intended to add significantly to the development of the best and most-promising researchers active in Europe.
-These are for trans-national researchers, including researchers coming to Europe and those moving within Europe, deadline 11th September 2024.
+These are for trans-national researchers, including researchers coming to Europe and those moving within Europe, deadline 10th September 2025.
+There is an internal deadline for securing School support, so to apply to us for this scheme you should contact a member of the broup before 10 June 2025.
 For further information see here.

 Royal Astronomical Society and Daphne Jackson Fellowships